Organizers

 Individual Timelines

-Each organizer maintains its own
+Each organizer has its own

-, showing all related items chronologically
+, showing all related items by date

 • See progress over time